spectral-discord/knowledge-base/logseq/pages/TSON.md

 		- Also, TSON is intended to be a focal point for an set of useful microtonal software... collapsed:: true
 			- [[TSONify]] - open-source SDKs in multiple languages with various features for including TSON support in software projects
-			- [[TonalHub]] #Planned - open-source, self-hostable web app & API for archiving and creating tuning, spectrum, and instrument models collapsed:: true
+			- [[TonalityLab]] #Planned - open-source, self-hostable web app & API for archiving and creating tuning, spectrum, and instrument models collapsed:: true
 				- API and UI for archiving, fetching, and manipulating TSON data
 				- TSON data model versioning